-Modern glazed doors, whether they be bi-fold doors or sliding doors, are one of the most sought-after features in today’s homes.
-Equally, they are one of the main additions people use to maximise natural light in the home when undertaking an extension or renovation.
+Modern glazed doors, whether they be bi-fold or sliding doors, are one of the most sought-after features in today’s homes.
+Equally, they are one of the main additions people use to maximise natural light in the home when they are extending or planning a renovation.

-Choosing the right bi-fold or sliding doors for your house is important, both practically and stylistically, and they could quite easily become the wow-factor design feature that you have been looking for.
-To make sure you make the right decision, follow our guide to choosing the perfect glazed doors for your project.
+The main differences when it comes to bi-fold vs sliding doors for your house are important to consider, both practically and stylistically, and they could quite easily become the wow-factor design feature that you have been looking for.
+To make sure you make the right decision when picking the best types of doors for you, follow our guide to choosing the perfect glazed doors for your project.

 What are bi-fold doors?